jkeohan/rctr-8-2-21/w04d07/intro-to-the-component.lfiecycle.md

 - clicking on the `pause` button pauses the timer
 - clicking on `start` re-initiates the counting sequence.

-It's safe to say that our current knowledge of React will fall short to implement that functionality and that we will need to make use of the `useEffect` Hook to implement the logic.
+Implementing this type of functionality requires that we make use of the  `useEffect` Hook.

 But let's first push the envelope and see how far we can go without `useEffect` before we hit our first wall.